-The following table summarizes our equity compensation plan information as of December 31, 2019.
+The following table summarizes our equity compensation plan information as of December 31, 2020.
 Information is included for equity compensation plans approved by our stockholders.
 We do not have any equity compensation plans not approved by our stockholders.

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights (a) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (b)(1) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a))(c)(2) Equity compensation plans approved by stockholders 16,110,191 \$ 8.61 19,738,090 Equity compensation plans not approved by stockholders Total 16,110,191 \$ 8.61 19,738,090
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights (a) Weighted Average Exercise Price of Outstanding Options, Warrants and Rights (b)(1) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a))(c)(2) Equity compensation plans approved by stockholders 14,252,427 \$ 8.94 22,876,007 Equity compensation plans not approved by stockholders Total 14,252,427 \$ 8.94 22,876,007

-(1) The weighted average exercise price of the outstanding stock options and rights excludes 2,893,621 shares in column (a) that are issuable upon vesting of RSUs, which have no exercise price.
+(1) The weighted average exercise price of the outstanding stock options and rights excludes 4,489,773 shares in column (a) that are issuable upon vesting of RSUs, which have no exercise price.

-(2) Includes our 2018 Equity Incentive Plan ("2018 Plan") and 2018 Employee Stock Purchase Plan ("2018 ESPP").
+(2) Includes our 2018 Equity Incentive Plan ("2018 Plan") and 2018 ESPP.
 Stock options or other stock awards granted under our 2002 Stock Incentive Plan, 2012 Stock Incentive Plan and 2016 Stock Incentive Plan that are forfeited, terminated, expired or repurchased become available for issuance under our 2018 Plan.
 Our 2018 Plan provides that the total number of shares reserved of common stock reserved for issuance thereunder will be automatically increased, on January 1 of each calendar year, in an amount equal to 5% of the total number of shares of our capital stock outstanding on December 31 of the prior calendar year, or a lesser number of shares determined by our Board.
-Our 2018 ESPP provides that the number of shares of our common stock reserved for issuance thereunder year by the lesser of: (1) 1.5% of the total number of shares our capital stock outstanding on December 31st of the preceding year; (2) 8,000,000 shares; or (3) a lesser number of shares determined by our Board.
-On January 1, 2020, the number of shares reserved for issuance under our 2018 Plan and our 2018 ESPP automatically increased by 4,929,361 shares and 1,478,808 shares, respectively, pursuant to these provisions.
+Our 2018 ESPP provides that the number of shares of our common stock reserved for issuance thereunder will automatically increase of our common stock reserved for issuance thereunder will automatically increase of our common stock reserved for issuance thereunder will automatically increase of our common stock reserved for issuance thereunder will automatically increase of our common stock reserved for issuance thereunder will automatically increase of our common stock reserved for issuance thereunder will automatically increase of shares of our common stock reserved for issuance thereunder will automatically increase on January of each calendar year by the lesser of: (1) 1.5% of the total number of shares our capital stock outstanding on December 31st of the preceding year; (2) 8,000,000 shares; or (3) a lesser number of shares determined by our Board.
+On January 1, 2021, the number of shares reserved for issuance under our 2018 Plan and our 2018 ESPP automatically increased by 5,185,762 shares and 1,555,728 shares, respectively, pursuant to these provisions.
 These increases are not reflected in the table above.